SykoLover

 In 2007, in accordance with the theme, I woke up one morning, tipsy from the night before, late for court for a burglary charge.
 It was raining and it was the end of rush hour.
 That day, I learned about rear wheel drive on wet pavement.
 I made a move into the left lane on the highway and the '95 T-bird's rear end kicked out, fishtailed.
 I slammed head on into the guardrail going nearly 100 mph.
 I was in and out of consciousness.
 I would later hear they pried me out of the car with the jaws of life.
 I remember coming to for a moment and seeing my hand and two-thirds of my forearm dangling by a piece of skin.
 The way I had my driving arm extended into the wheel at impact, it snapped like a twig.
 After a month and 5 surgeries at the hospital, back at home, I thanked God for my life.
 But, that's all I said.

 In 2008, staying in a house with 3 roommates, I got everyone arrested after stirring up some more nonsense on the road.
 Cops showed up to the house and saw weed (before it was legal).
 After this, with discretion in mind, we would smoke out of sight in a single room, adjacent to the basement garage, separate from the main basement.
 So, once again, I woke up tipsy one morning, played some Call of Duty and decided to smoke.
 Not only would we smoke in this closet room but, we put the pipe in between the cushion and the arm of this '80's corduroy couch.
 Well, the cherry was still lit.
 Upstairs and distracted by the video game, most of the couch was on fire by the time I got to it.
 We didn't have a hose so I grabbed a blanket.
 I was somewhat able to pick the couch up while it was completely on fire but unable to maneuver it through the entryway back into the garage and out of the house.
-My clothes and face were completely black.
+My clothes and face were completely black from the smoke.
 By the time firefighters put the fire out almost everything was ruined except the frame of the house.
-What wasn't ruined smelled like smoke for years.
+Personal items I was able to keep smelled like smoke for years.
 I was decent enough to wake up my roommate.
 We got the cat and the dog out but, the cat was scared and ran back inside under the bed and died from the smoke.
-An insurance company sent me a letter that said "please make a check payable for $305,000.00 to (insurance company)."
-To add fuel to the fire, so to speak, in regards to my self-esteem, I hired a lawyer whose sole focus was to make me look as worthless as possible concerning my potential in life to come to a favorable settlement.
+An insurance company sent me a letter that said "please make a check payable for $300,000.00 to (insurance company)."
+To add fuel to the fire, so to speak, in regards to my self-esteem, I hired a lawyer whose sole focus was to make me look as worthless as possible concerning my potential in life, in order to come to a favorable settlement.
 He did well.
 The insurance company settled for $5,000.
 On my way to the hospital after the fire, I thanked God for my life again.
 But again, that's all I said.

 I thought appearance was important and was self-conscious of the scar on my arm.
-I felt like an idiot for ruining all of my friend's stuff and killing the cat.
+I felt like an idiot for ruining all of my friends' stuff and killing the cat.
+The car accident and fire just accelerated the case of anxiety that I already had.
+I'll cover that later.
 I had lost my license so, I quit my job that was a 30 minute drive away.
-I had a couple thousand to live on from online poker.
+I had a couple thousand dollars to live on from online poker.
 I spent my days with vodka, weed, porn, video games and my own bad company.
 I was becoming a recluse and quickly developing all of the negative character traits listed here. https://www.aaonlineen.fr/LiteratureEN/STEP%20FOUR%20DOCS/SeparateFiles/Step4Guidance.pdf When I found this resource earlier this year I started to check off the traits in the first column.
 Eventually I would just put a line through the other two columns because, at one point or another, I exhibited all of these negative traits.
+ALL OF THEM.
 Please click the link and scan them.
 They defined who I was and it will paint a better picture of what's happening here.
 These traits would only get worse.
 I was spiraling downward rapidly.

 For the next two years I would continue my negative self talk which eventually expanded into a disdain and resentment toward others.
-Full time mental chaos and calamity.
-I had become an emotional and psychological trainwreck of (just to name a few of the traits) despair, depression, anxiety, desperation, obsession, jealousy, addiction, anger, blame, resentment, relational drama and fear, constantly dramatizing and catastrophizing everything.
+Especially for one person, that was not reciprocating the interest that I had in her.
+I plummeted into complete mental chaos and calamity.
+I was an emotional and psychological trainwreck of (just to name a few of the traits) depression, anxiety, desperation, obsession, jealousy, addiction, anger, blame, resentment, relational drama and fear, constantly dramatizing and catastrophizing everything.
 One night, in 2010, I was simply lying down in bed but, my heart was pounding and racing like I had just ran a mile.
 That's the best way I can describe it.
-But it doesn't really compare because, exercise feels good.
+But, it doesn't really compare because, exercise feels good.
 This was an ache.
 It was complete agony, turmoil and anguish, spiritually, mentally, psychologically, and now physically.
 Drama causing trauma.
-My own thoughts had filled my heart with hate.
-I was a soul possessed by Satan.
+Focusing on everything I didn't have had poisoned my mind and my own thoughts had filled my heart with hate.
+My soul was possessed by Satan.
+I had no friends and no hope.
+I was nothing.
 That's when I prayed for my heart.
 I said to God, "You gotta get me past this."

 -